yumingchang1991/alpha-camp-restaurants/README.md

 ## Application Routing
 ```
 GET     /                         read a page rendering all restaurants
 POST    /restaurants              create new restaurant in MongoDB
 GET     /restaurants/new          read a page rendering a form to create a restaurant data
 GET     /restaurants/:id          read a page rendering a specific restaurant
 GET     /restaurants/:id/edit     read a page rendering a form to edit an existing restaurant data
-POST  /restaurants/:id/edit     modify an existing restaurant data based on form input
+PUT     /restaurants/:id          modify an existing restaurant data based on form input
-POST  /restaurants/:id/delete   remove a specific restaurant from MongoDB
+DELETE  /restaurants/:id          remove a specific restaurant from MongoDB
 GET     /search                   read a page rendering search result from MongoDB using users' keyword
 ```
 <br><br><br>